 Mizuho Bank, Mizuho Trust & Banking, Mizuho Securities, and Trust & Custody Services Bank have created their own standards for managing outsourcing in accordance with the aforementioned standards, and maintain systems for properly managing the outsourcing of work based on these standards.

 In managing the outsourcing of work, Mizuho examines the aptitude of the external supplier for the work entailed, removes any suppliers unsuited for the work, selects appropriate suppliers, and ensures a proper relationship with the supplier for the outsourced work.
 When work is outsourced to other companies within the Group, Mizuho makes sure the transaction is properly conducted in strict accordance with arm's length rules.

-Initiatives to Manage Conflicts of Interest
+Management of Conflicts of Interest

 Mizuho focuses efforts on protecting customers and enhancing their convenience while addressing transactions that may involve conflicts of interest, in order to prevent the improper infringement of a customer's interests in its transactions with the customer.

-Approaches to the Financial Alternative Dispute Resolution (ADR) System
+Financial Alternative Dispute Resolution (ADR) System

 In order to deal expeditiously, fairly, and appropriately with complaints, etc., from customers, each group company has concluded basic contracts for the implementation of dispute resolution procedures with various dispute resolution institutions.